 Toronto Maple Leafs general manager Gord Stellick stepped down on Aug.
 11, 1989.
-Stellick began working for the Maple Leafs when he was just 17-years-old.
-He made history in April of 1988 by becoming the youngest general manager in league history at just 30-years-old.
+He began working for the Maple Leafs when he was just 17 years old.
+He made history in April of 1988 by becoming the youngest general manager in league history at just 30 years old.
 Floyd Smith was named as his replacement four days later.

 Stellick’s tenure with the Maple Leafs only lasted 16 months as he cited indifference from team owner Harold Ballard when he resigned.
 The New York Rangers hired him as an assistant general manager, but he was fired from that post in 1991.

 Since his executive career ended, Stellick moved behind the microphone.
 He has had a successful broadcasting career, hosting various radio and television shows in Toronto covering the Maple Leafs.